 High/Scope Trainer of Teacher Trainers graduates admitted to the Pacific Oaks - High/Scope cooperative M.A. program substitute High/Scope units for one class in Leadership and for Fieldwork.
 The other High/Scope units are considered electives.
-Twenty-four (24) units of Pacific Oaks course work, including the required approach courses and Master's thesis, are needed to complete the degree.

-NOTE: Students must have a B.A. prior to beginning High/Scope program.
+Twenty-four (24) units of Pacific Oaks course work, including the required approach courses and Master's thesis, are needed to complete the 36-unit degree program.
+To be eligible for this option, applicants must 1) have completed a B.A. prior to enrollment in the High/Scope program and 2) complete the High/Scope program with full recommendation.